simesy/coredev/README.md

 Since I infrequently work on Drupal core, I find it difficult to get in the swing of working on Drupal core issues.
-Working on Drupal core is not like working on an existing website project for various reason.
+Working on Drupal core is not like working on an existing website project for various reasons.

 The most obvious reason is that the file structure is different.
 A standard site will put Drupal core in `./vendor` and `./web/core` but when you work on core you may just have the Drupal repository with `./core` with `./vendor` at the top level.

 Normally you would add Drush via `composer.json` of your composer scaffold.
-Drupal core development generally doesn't use a scaffold because you want to keep it has stand-alone as possible.
+Drupal core development generally doesn't use a scaffold because you want to keep it as stand-alone as possible.
 So if you added Drush via core's  `composer.json` you start to dirty up your git clone and you introduce a lot of dependencies (and possible composer conflicts).